dashpay/docs/introduction/features.rst

 users are also rewarded for running and maintaining special servers called masternodes.
 Thanks to this innovative two tier network, Dash can offer innovative features in a trustless and decentralized way.
-Masternodes are used to power PrivateSend, InstantSend, and the governance and treasury system.
+Masternodes are used to power CoinJoin, InstantSend, and the governance and treasury system.
 Users are rewarded for running masternodes; 45% of the block reward is allocated to pay the masternode network.
 You can view practical guides on all topics relating to